dnulnets/haccessibility/README.md

 # Accessibility database and portal
-This is a prototype for the Swedish IoT Hub for Accessibility that allows you to manually or automatically through IoT accessibility enabled devices enter information, such as availability, on geographical positions.
+This is a prototype, among many other prototypes and solutions, for the Swedish IoT Hub for Accessibility.
+This prototype allows you to manually or automatically through IoT accessibility enabled devices enter information, such as availability, on geographical positions.

+The github location of the Swedish IoT Hub Source code is [here](https://github.com/orgs/iot-for-tillgenglighet/dashboard).

 ## Purpose and goal